• Skip to primary navigation

 Can Tupperware go in the microwave?

-While plastic producers consider their containers safe, what happens with microwaving Tupperware?
+While plastic producers consider their containers safe, what happens when you microwave Tupperware?

 The problem relates to plastic production: not all plastics are manufactured similarly.

-BPA (Bisphenol A) was discovered in the 1890s, but only in the 1950s it started being used to produce commercial products, including food containers and hygiene products.
+BPA (Bisphenol A) was discovered in the 1890s, but it was only in the 1950s that it started being used to produce commercial products, including food containers and hygiene products.
 BPA had the effect of hardening the plastic, which made it more durable.

-The good news is that since 2010 Tupperware products in the USA and Canada no longer contain BPA but may contain BPS, which is still potentially harmful.
-The studies on in-vivo testing in Calgary (Canada) and Cincinnati (the USA) have been continued.
+The good news is that since 2010, Tupperware products in the USA and Canada no longer contain BPA but may contain BPS, which is still potentially harmful.
+The clinical studies in Calgary (Canada) and Cincinnati (the USA) have been continued.

-Nowadays, Bisphenol B is used as an alternative for BPA and BPS in the United States and several other countries.
-However, The National Social Security Administration (ANSES) recognizes Bisphenol B as an endocrine disruptor like BPA and BPS.
+Nowadays, Bisphenol B is used as an alternative to BPA and BPS in the United States and several other countries.
+However, the National Social Security Administration (ANSES) recognizes Bisphenol B as an endocrine disruptor like BPA and BPS.

 When microwaving Tupperware, the chemicals of the heated plastic can leach into the food wrapped in the plastic container.

-Louise Deschêsnes, scientific manager of packaging and materials at the Food Research and Development Center in Canada, alarms
+Louise Deschêsnes, scientific manager of packaging and materials at the Food Research and Development Center in Canada, warns

 It is in our interest to use materials that can withstand these temperatures without there being any migration that could cause concerns in terms of food safety.
 There are small molecules in the plastic that can be transferred to the food, and all of these phenomena are increased by [cooking] time and heat.